-- 1.1 The revised Accounts and Audit (Amendment) Regulations 2021 reflect the changes of the MHCLG (now DLUHC) consultation on revised dates for publishing and auditing the Statement of Accounts for 2021/22.
-The new requirements changed the fixed period for public inspection (previously the first 10 working days of June) to start on or before the first working day of August and therefore the unaudited accounts must be published at the latest by 31 July 2022.
-The audit must then be concluded by 30 September 2022.
+- 1.1 The revised Accounts and Audit (Amendment) Regulations 2021 reflect the changes of the MHCLG (now DLUHC) consultation on revised dates for publishing and auditing the Statement of Accounts for 2022/23.
+The amended requirements changed the fixed period for public inspection to start on or before the first working day of August and therefore the unaudited accounts were to be published at the latest by 31 July.
+However, the amended regulations only applied to the financial years' 2020/21 and 2021/22 and therefore for 2022/23 the statutory deadline for public inspection reverts to the first 10 working days of June meaning the draft accounts are to be completed by 31 May 2023. - 1.2 The audit must then be concluded by 30 September 2023.
 The Auditors will then submit its Annual Audit Findings Report.
-This report, which summarises the audit work undertaken, conclusions reached and any subsequent recommendations, will be considered by the Audit Committee at its meeting at the end of July (unless notified otherwise).
-The Corporate Director of Finance and Resources may provide a response report to that same meeting. - 1.2 The Accounts must then be published and will be available in hard copy and on the Council's website. - 1.3 In order to provide a set of Accounts by these deadlines which are also in accordance with relevant Codes of Practice, Regulations and Guidance, the final accounts process commences in January with the production of an internal timetable for the completion of the various tasks involved.
+This report, which summarises the audit work undertaken, conclusions reached and any subsequent recommendations, will be considered by the Audit Committee at its meeting at the end of September (unless notified otherwise).
+The Council's S151 Officer may provide a response report to that same meeting. - 1.3 The Accounts must then be published and will be available in hard copy and on the Council's website. - 1.4 In order to provide a set of Accounts by these deadlines which are also in accordance with relevant Codes of Practice, Regulations and Guidance, the final accounts process commences in January with the production of an internal timetable for the completion of the various tasks involved.
 This timetable is monitored by Financial Services officers and progress reported to the Senior Management Team throughout the final accounts process as it is essential that a corporate approach be taken to achieve a set of Accounts which gives a true and fair view of the financial position of the Authority.

-2. CHANGES ARISING FROM THE 2021 CODE OF PRACTICE ON LOCAL AUTHORITY ACCOUNTING
+2. CHANGES ARISING FROM THE 2022 CODE OF PRACTICE ON LOCAL AUTHORITY ACCOUNTING

-2.1 There are no significant changes to the 2021 Code of Practice on Local Authority Accounting that affect the Council.
-However, it should be noted that from 1 April 2022, i.e. the 2022/23 accounts, IFRS16 on Lease accounting will be implemented.
-Work is underway to assess the implications on the Council.
+2.1 There are no significant changes to the 2022 Code of Practice on Local Authority Accounting that affect the Council.